goldstrike77/ansible-role-linux-nginx/README.md

 - [Contributors](#Contributors)

 ## Overview
-This Ansible role installs NGinx on linux operating system, including establishing a filesystem structure and server configuration with some common operational features.
 NGinx is a web server which can also be used as a reverse proxy, load balancer, mail proxy and HTTP cache.
+NGinx accelerates content and application delivery, improves security, facilitates availability and scalability for the busiest web sites on the Internet.

 ## Requirements
 ### Operating systems
-This role will work on the following operating systems:
+This Ansible role installs NGinx on the Linux operating system, including establishing a filesystem structure and server configuration with some common operational features, Will works on the following operating systems:

   * CentOS 7